-Lilydale Regional Park is a lovely and serene park in St Paul, Minnesota.
-It is a regional park with a forested floodplain along the Mississippi with great facilities and amenities that the community can enjoy.
+Lilydale Regional Park is a lovely and serene park in St. Paul, Minnesota.
+It is a regional park with a forested floodplain along the Mississippi, with excellent facilities and amenities for the community.

-Like the other parks in St Paul, the Lilydale Regional Park provides a great area for everyone in the community to do various recreational activities and provide a great spot to unwind.
+Like the other parks in St. Paul, the Lilydale Regional Park provides a great area for everyone in the community to do various recreational activities and a great spot to unwind.

 Cathedral Hill Park

-These impressive structures are just a few blocks from the Cathedral’s breathtaking view of the city.
+These impressive structures are just a few blocks from the Cathedral’s breathtaking city view.
 Visitors can take in the beautiful scenery and a wide range of dining and picnic options in the park, as well as nearby bakeries and coffee shops.

-Book lovers and enthusiasts will cherish this great spot in St. Paul because it is a childhood home of great author F. Scott Fitzgerald.
+Book lovers and enthusiasts will cherish this great spot in St. Paul because it is the childhood home of great author F. Scott Fitzgerald.